alexbenfica/benfica-check-links/README.md

 # check-links

-If you are seeing this on GitHub, it is a mirror from Gitlab: https://gitlab.com/alexbenfica/check-links/
+If you are seeing this on GitHub, you should know that this is a mirror from Gitlab: https://gitlab.com/alexbenfica/check-links/
+Issues and and milestones are all there!

 # What does it do?

 Allows you to check for broken links in all internal pages of a website and more:
 - export results to comma separated values (.csv)
-- export results to tab separated values (.tsv)
-- can be used as library
+- can also be imported as module

 It is used for some specific tasks:
 - find broken urls on pages